Ferricty/Data-Science-Projects/School Database/README.md

 ## Create an .exe aplication.

 Our program it's ready.
-Let's make a .exe aplication using auto-py-to-exe.
+Let's make an .exe aplication using auto-py-to-exe.

-Seting the following options for make an one file with ico and console hiden aplication:
+Seting the following options to make a single file with ico and console hiden aplication:
 ![exe creation](img/exe.png)

 ![exe running](img/runningexe.png)